 The UAB study also suggests computer vision benefit programs can add significant economic benefits to companies with large numbers of computer-using employees.
 Study results show that:

-- Providing computer vision care to all employees who use computers, even those who are not experiencing CVS symptoms, results in significant productivity gains and cost savings for employers.
+Providing computer vision care to all employees who use computers, even those who are not experiencing Computer Vision Syndrome symptoms, results in significant productivity gains and cost savings for employers.

 "Our study confirms that investing in optimal computer eyewear for employees results in a significant cost-benefit ratio," Daum said.

 American Optometric Association.
 "Computer Vision Syndrome."
 Productivity associated with visual status of computer users.
 Optometry.
 January 2004.